organicinternet/magento-configurable-simple/README.markdown

 Main Features
 -------------

-* SCP fully supports special prices, catalog price rules, tier prices, custom options etc.
+* SCP fully supports special prices, catalog price rules, tier prices, custom options etc. (see notes about use of custom options)
 * In addition it can optionally change the product's image, associated image gallery, name and description to match the associated product when a user has made their selection of a product's configurable options. (so if a user has chosen a silver phone they can see it in silver before they buy it)
 * There's the option to show whether the configurable product or associated product name and image are shown in the cart
 * There's the option to show price ranges for the remaining choices in the configurable product option drop downs on the product page